sathirak/sathirak/README.md

 - 🔭 I’m currently working on Frontend UI development, Database Modeling and Systems Engineering.
-- 🍚 Experienced in ReactJS, NodeJS, GraphQL and Docker
+- 🍚 Experienced in ReactJS, NodeJS, Java, Spring Boot and Docker
-- 🧊 Skilled in AWS functions, PHP, Java, Python, Svelte, C
+- 🧊 Skilled in AWS functions, PHP, GraphQL, Python, Svelte, C and Go
 - 🧃 Intrested in creating Cloud and Serverless systems
 - ⚡ Learning a lot to become a Devops Engineer.